acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 Reliability, internal validity, conclusion validity, construct validity, and external validity.

-Longitudinal studies seek to maximize their internal validity.
-In this regard, it is essential to consider two main aspects: the sample size and the selected population&#39;s representativeness (humans or artifacts).
-The sample needs to reflect the target population (e.g., software developers, Java libraries).
+Longitudinal studies exploit the temporal nature of data to maximize internal validity.
+Other criteria are sometimes sacrificed to improve internal validity.

 ## Antipatterns

-- Subject loss between waves is too high, leading to a severely underpowered study.
+- subject loss between waves is too high, leading to a severely underpowered study
-- The period between waves does not match the phenomenon's natural cycles
+- the period between waves does not match the phenomenon's natural cycles
-- Treating longitudinal data as cross-sectional
+- treating longitudinal data as cross-sectional

 ## Variations

-- **Experience sampling** provides a highly specific understanding of a phenomenon through multiple repeated measurements per day over a short period (typically one to three weeks).
-The focus is on the in-the-moment assessment rather than reflective assessment (van Berkel et al. 2017).
+- _Experience sampling_ provides a highly specific understanding of a phenomenon through multiple repeated measurements per day over a short period (typically one to three weeks).
+It emphasizes in-the-moment assessment rather than reflective assessment (van Berkel et al. 2017).
+This standard applies to experience sampling studies.
+- _Cohort studies_ are a type of analytical observational study where researchers investigate the relationship between an independent and dependent variable by observing subjects over time and comparing groups with different levels of exposure.
+Cohort studies follow more strict rules than presented here.<sup>[8](#myfootnote9)</sup>

 ## Invalid Criticisms